xrf/thesis/src/introduction.md

 ![Nuclear chart showing the current progress of *ab initio* nuclear structure.
 Image courtesy of Heiko Hergert [@Hergert2016165].](fig-nuclear-chart){#fig:nuclear-chart}

 The fruits of this progress can be seen in [@Fig:nuclear-chart].
-Only a decade ago, the chart would show only a dozen nuclei near or below oxygen-16 that could be computed by *ab initio* methods (blue squares).
-The idea that something as heavy as tin-100 could be computed through an *ab initio* method would have been considered absurd.
+Just a decade ago, only a handful of nuclei near or below oxygen-16 could be computed by *ab initio* methods, as shown by the blue squares in the upper chart.
+The idea of calculating a nucleus as heavy as tin-100 through an *ab initio* method would have been considered absurd.

 One particular many-body theory, the so-called in-medium similarity renormalization group method (IM-SRG) [@Hergert2016165], has gained significant attention in nuclear theory of late.
 IM-SRG fuses the flow equation approach of similarity renormalization group (SRG) with the particle-hole operator formalism to reduce computational cost, providing a novel *ab initio* approach for solving the many-body problem.
 Over the years, IM-SRG has proven to be a highly flexible and adaptable method.
 It offers efficient evaluation of observables beyond energy [@PhysRevC.92.034331; @morris2016thesis], the ability to tackle excited states [@PhysRevC.95.044304; @parzuchowski2017thesis], as well as extensions to open-shell nuclei [@HeikoReview].